Italy struggles to turn page on corruption

 According to prosecutors, Paris then allowed several companies, including Maltauro, to have privileged information about the tenders before these were made public.
 Enrico Maltauro, owner of Maltauro SpA, is under investigation and was arrested this month as part of the case.
 Maltauro’s lawyer Paolo Grasso said his client had partially acknowledged his involvement in a kick-back scheme, but would not give details.

 Paris, who is under investigation and was arrested earlier this month, has resigned from Expo SpA.
-His lawyer, Luca Troyer, said Paris was not part of any group organizing a kick-back system, but that he “admits to making mistakes.”
+His lawyer, Luca Troyer, said Paris was not part of any group organising a kick-back system, but that he “admits to making mistakes.”
+(Additional reporting by Manuela D‘Alessandro, Editing by Alessandra Galloni)